prantikhowlader/prantikhowlader.github.io/index.md

 I am currently a PhD candidate at Department of Computer Science in Stony Brook Univeristy.
 From fall 2018 I'm working in the [Computer Vision Lab](https://www3.cs.stonybrook.edu/~cvl/) under the supervision of [Prof. Dimitris Samaras](https://www3.cs.stonybrook.edu/~samaras/).

-In Summer and Fall 2025, I interned as an **Applied Scientist in Amazon**.
+In Summer and Fall 2025, I interned as an <span style="color:green;">Applied Scientist in Amazon</span>.
 Where I applied reinforcement learning and Chain-of-Thought to train a multimodal agent (MLLM) to use a set of tools (foundational models) to find visual defects in customer uploaded images.
 We improved the classification performance by **6.1%**.

 Prior to this, I received my master degree from National Institute of Technology, Calicut, India in 2016 advised by [Prof. Sudeep K S](http://people.cse.nitc.ac.in/sudeep/).